PyNoki/NewWorld-Auto-Fisher/README.md

 - Make sure your cast will land in the water with the bare minimum cast
 - Make sure your crosshair is in a good position

+# Features

+- Auto repair
+- Bait support
+- Anti detection (still a work in progress) but using random times and click positions